-B. Capital Lease Payable
+B. Financed Purchase Payable

-In June 2012, the District entered into a capital lease agreement with Kinetic Leasing, Inc. to finance the purchase of a building for \$1,930,000 on behalf of the SCRED.
-The lease bears an interest rate of 2.97 percent and a final maturity of February 1, 2027.
+In June 2012, the District entered into an agreement to finance the purchase of a building for \$1,930,000 on behalf of SCRED.
+The agreement bears an interest rate of 2.97 percent and a final maturity of February 1, 2027.
 The District makes semiannual payments through the General Fund.
-Also, in June 2012, the District entered into an agreement to sublease the building to the SCRED to purchase the building capitalized by the SCRED at \$1,930,000.
-The lease bears an interest rate of 2.97 percent and a final maturity of February 1, 2027.
-The SCRED makes semiannual payments to the District.
-The terms of the sublease between the SCRED and the District are identical to the capital lease payment terms, with the intent of the transactions to be hold harmless to the District in matching debt payments with receipts from the SCRED.
+Also, in June 2012, the District entered into an agreement to sell the building to SCRED to purchase the building capitalized by SCRED at \$1,930,000.
+The agreement bears an interest rate of 2.97 percent and a final maturity of February 1, 2027.
+SCRED makes semiannual payments to the District.
+The terms of the sale between SCRED and the District are identical to the financed purchase payment terms, with the intent of the transactions to be hold harmless to the District in matching debt payments with receipts from SCRED.
+The District has reported \$619,300 in due from other governmental units in the General Fund that matches the remaining amount owed on this agreement.